Rx for School Success

 Coaching sessions focus on deepening a child’s understanding of how to manage the way they learn best, and on developing effective strategies (e.g., time management, identifying the purpose of a task, pacing).
 Coaching differs from tutoring or counseling.
 It does not teach specific academic skills like long division or reading.
 It does not involve therapy.

-Each 30 minute coaching session includes three steps to success:
+Each 30 minute coaching session might include one or more of three steps to success:

-The Program Coordinator: Nancee Tracy is the point person for the entire team.
-She will contact you if your provider recommends that your child complete the on-line Health and Learning Questionnaire.
-She will also talk to your child’s doctor about the results, make appointments with the Specialists for your child and answer any questions you may have.
+- The Program Coordinator: Nancee Tracy is the point person for the entire team.
+She is the main contact for the program and can answer any questions you may have.
+Email: email@example.com; Phone: (603) 442-5995.

-Team Specialists: Dr. Addante, Dr. Atkins, and Ms. Reed are the team specialists.
-They will meet with you and your child.
-Their role is to explore your child’s learning strengths and challenges.
-They will also develop strategies and coach your child to help make schoolwork easier and less stressful.
+- Team Specialists: Dr. Linda Addante, Dr. Steven Atkins, and Ms. Beth Reed are the team Specialists.
+Your child may meet with one or more of them individually while participating in the program.
+Their role as “coaches” is to explore your child's learning strengths and challenges with him/her.
+They will also help your child to identify useful strategies that can make school work easier and less stressful.

 Together, the team members work to better understand how your child learns best and how they can help your child be more successful in school.
-This will hopefully make your child more happy and healthy overall.
+Being a part of the RxSS program will hopefully make your child more confident and healthy overall.

 All team members meet on a regular basis to discuss children’s progress.
-A shared electronic medical record system keeps track of all important information regarding care provided by the team members.
+A shared electronic medical record system keeps track of all important information regarding your child’s progress.

 We invite you to explore these frequently asked questions about the program.